Families of Blowups of the Real Affine Plane: Classification, Isotopies and Visualization: Further Examples of Families of Blowups

 {\rm So, for any regular blowup $B = \mathrm{Bl}_U(\underline{f}) = \mathrm{Bl}_U(f_0,f_1) \in \mathfrak{Bl}_U^{\mathrm{reg}}(Z)$ we get an isotopic family}

 {\rm We thus get a family $\big(B^{(t)}\big)_{t \in [0,1]}$ of isotopic blowups $B^{(t)} \in \mathfrak{Bl}_U^{\mathrm{reg}}(Z),$ which connects $B = B^{(0)}$ with}

-{\rm As announced, we aim to illustrate the situation by means of two regular two-point blowups, which are of essentially different embedded isomorphism type, a situation which can indeed only occur for regular blowups with respect to more than one point.
-More precisely, we shall blow up $U$ with respect to two different pairs $\underline{f}$ of regular polynomials which both satisfy $Z_U(\underline{f}) = \{(\pm 1,0)\},$ but such that $\mathrm{sgn}_{\underline{f}}$ is non-constant in the first case and constant in the second case. }
+{\rm As announced, we aim to illustrate the situation by means of two regular two-point blowups, which are of are of different (relative oriented embedded) isomorphism type, a situation which can indeed only occur for regular blowups with respect to more than one point.
+More precisely, we shall blow up $U$ with respect to two different pairs $\underline{f}$ of regular polynomials which both satisfy $Z_U(\underline{f}) = \{(\pm 1,0)\},$ but such that the sign distribution $\mathrm{sgn}_{\underline{f}}$ (see Definition and Remark ~\ref{Definition sgn}) is non-constant in the first case and constant in the second case.}

 {\rm (B) We keep the general settings of part (A), set $a({\bf x},{\bf y}) := {\bf x}{\bf y}$ and consider the regular two-point blowup $B:= \mathrm{Bl}_U(\underline{f})$ of $U$ with respect to $Z := \{(\pm 1,0)\}$ given by $f_0 := {\bf x}^2 + {\bf y}^2 -1$ and $f_1 := {\bf y}.$ We then have $\mathrm{sgn}_B\big((\pm 1,0)\big) = \pm 1$, so that the sign distribution $\mathrm{sgn}_B = \mathrm{sgn}_{\underline{f}}$ is non-constant.
-The visualization of the resulting family of two-point blowups $B^{(t)} \cong B^{(0)} = B$ is presented in Figure 6 for $t = 0, \quad 0.5, \quad 1.$}
+The visualization of the resulting family of two-point blowups $B^{(t)} \cong B^{(0)} = B$ is presented in Figure 6 for $t = 0, 0.5, 1.$}